Proper 25 (30) | Mark 10:46-52

 We know the story of Bartimaeus, a blind man sitting and begging by the roadside at Jericho.
 Even if we do not recall the details of it, we know the type of story it is.

 There are a few odd details, odd enough to be worth pointing out.
 For one thing, this blind fellow has a name—Bartimaeus.
-Literally, it seems to mean “son of Timaeus”, and the wording of the passage in Mark’s Gospel may go a ways toward explaining the variation in Matthew’s account.
-Mark literally wrote “the son of Timaeus Bartimaeus”, or one might read it “the son of Timaeus ‘Son of Timaeus’”.
+Literally, it seems to mean “son of Timaeus”, and the wording of the passage in Mark’s Gospel may go a ways toward explaining the variation in Matthew’s account, where there are two blind men.
+Mark’s wording was “the son of Timaeus Bartimaeus”, or one might read it “the son of Timaeus ‘Son of Timaeus’”.
 The construction is awkward, and maybe the writer of Matthew’s Gospel simply read it wrong and thought there were two of them.

 Continuing with the use of names in this passage, it is very odd that Bartimaeus begins calling Jesus by the title “Son of David”—it is the first time the title is used in the Gospel of Mark, and in this Gospel Bartimaeus is the only one to speak the phrase other than Jesus himself (chapter 12, verse 35.)
 Mark records Bartimaeus using the phrase twice, in fact, in this short passage.